Governance

 Corporate Governance

-Following the changes to the Alternative Investment Market (AIM) rules which now require AIM-listed businesses to adopt a recognised corporate governance code, the company is pleased to report that the Board has chosen to continue to follow the QCA Code and is applying the 2018 QCA Code.
+Following the changes to the Alternative Investment Market (AIM) rules, which now require AIM-listed businesses to adopt a recognised corporate governance code, the company is pleased to report that the Board has chosen to continue to follow the QCA Code and has evaluated its corporate governance regime in accordance with the new 2023 edition of the QCA Code.

 Key Governance Principles